gitruhul/learn-python-flask-workshop/steps.md

         ```
 * Open browser and enter the above URL.
 You should see the 'Hello World' response.

+# Run Other sample Projects

+* Follow the same steps as above to try other projects under the folder flask_apps/

+**Warning**: You need to stop (press CTRL+c on terminal) currently running application to start another app.
+OR you can run multiple applications at a time by setting different port number to each one.
+Refer the app *'flask_apps/app_00_port'*

 # Learn More Here

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Z1RJmh_OqeA